jpvelez/transit-future/README.md

 This project is an explanatory web graphic that introduces people to the projects and how we'll pay for them.

+The site is live at [vision.transitfuture.org](http://vision.transitfuture.org).

 Project layout
 --------------
 This one-page site is built using [Jekyll](http://jekyllrb.com/), a static website generator.
 It's just HTML/CSS and Javascript.
+It's hosted on [github pages](https://pages.github.com/) directly from the `gh-pages` branch of this repo.

+Here's a breakdown of the project.

 * `posts`: the big page is actually composed of a bunch of jekyll posts. those live here. the posts are markdown files with dates in the title. they appear on the page in reverse chronological order.